Algarve-Tourist.com

 The Praia da Angrinha is in an interesting location but it’s not a beach for a classic day on the beach.
 To the rear of the beach are ramshackle fishing huts while to the south side is the Fort of São João do Arada.

-The Angrinha beach faces the harbour and docks of Portimao, which are on the opposite side of the Arade River, and watching the river traffic heading to and fro is an enjoyable activity while on the beach.
+The Angrinha beach faces the harbour and docks of Portimao, which are on the opposite side of the Arade River, and watching the river traffic is an enjoyable activity while on the beach.

 Praia da Angrinha beach